namshi/zindex/README.md

 > Since your data can come either from a single simple table, or from many different palces,
 > what Zindex would really like to have are either promises or streams, or lists of them as
 > data property for the returned object.
-> You can see and example of this in the provided [shops.js](#shopjs) [source](https://github.com/namshi/zindex/blob/TE-50/lib/indexer/sources/shops.js),
-> but don't worry: using the provided tools (such as [`shops.js`](#shopjs)) all this will be concealed
-> and all you'll have to deal with is an Highland Stream.

 Depending on your data, what Zindex provides might not be enough to save you from the deadly threat of [blocking](https://github.com/namshi/coding-standards/blob/master/javascript.md#golden-rule-never-block).
 Let's say your final data need to be enriched by another source (the ERP for example).
 In that case we strongly suggest you to leverage on promises(through [bluebird](https://www.npmjs.org/package/bluebird)) that can be conveniently fed back into Highland Stream and everything goes back to normal :)
-For a more practical example on this topic you might want to read the [items mysql backend](https://github.com/namshi/zindex/blob/master/lib/indexer/items/backends/mysql.js)

 #### Options